ampproject/amphtml/extensions/amp-sidebar/1.0/amp-sidebar-1.0.md

 ### Toolbar

-Toolbar allows duplicating items within the sidebar, into the `<body>`, if the window matches a certain media query
+You can create a toolbar element that displays in the `<body>` by specifying the toolbar attribute with a media query on a `<nav>` element that is a child of  `<amp-sedbar>`.
+The toolbar duplicates the `<nav>` element and its children.

 #### Behavior

-- The sidebar may implement toolbars by adding nav elements with the toolbar attribute
+- The sidebar may implement toolbars by adding nav elements with the toolbar attribute.
-- The nav element must be a child of `<amp-sidebar>` and follow this format: `<nav toolbar="(media-query)">`
+- The nav element must be a child of `<amp-sidebar>` and follow this format: <code><nav toolbar="(media-query)"></code>.
-    - For instance, this would be a valid use of toolbar: `<nav toolbar="(max-width: 1024px)">`
+    - For instance, this would be a valid use of toolbar: <code><nav toolbar="(max-width: 1024px)"></code>.
-- The nav containing the toolbar attribute, must only contain a single `<ul>` element, that contains `<li>` elements
+- The nav containing the toolbar attribute must only contain a single `<ul>` element, that contains `<li>` elements.
     - The `<li>` elements may may contain any valid HTML elements (supported by AMP), or any of the AMP elements that `<amp-sidebar>` supports.
-- The nav element, or it's `<ul>`'s `<li>` elements, may also contain the attribute `toolbar-only`
+- The nav element, or it's `<ul>`'s `<li>` elements, may also contain the attribute `toolbar-only`.
-    - The attribute `toolbar-only` will hide the elements with the attribute in the sidebar, but leave them shown in the toolbar
+    - The attribute `toolbar-only` will hide the elements with the attribute in the sidebar, but leave them shown in the toolbar.
-- The nav element may also contain the attribute `target` that accepts an element id
+- The nav element may also contain the `target` attribute that accepts an element id.
-    - The attribute `target` will place the toolbar into the specified id of the element on the page, without the default toolbar styling.
+    - The `target` attribute will place the toolbar into the specified id of the element on the page, without applying the default toolbar class.
-    - e.g `<nav toolbar="(max-width: 1024px)" target="toolbar-target">`
+    - For example: <code><nav toolbar="(max-width: 1024px)" target="toolbar-target"></code>.
-- Toolbar behavior is only applied while the media-query is valid
+- Toolbar behavior is only applied while the media-query is valid.

-Example:
+Example: Basic Toolbar

+In the following example, we display a toolbar if the window width is less than or equal to 767px.
+The toolbar contains a search input element.

 ```html
 <amp-sidebar id="sidebar1" layout="nodisplay" side="right">